Network Regression with Graph Laplacians: Introduction

 To circumvent the problems of embedding methods and provide theoretical support for network-response regression, we introduce a unifying intrinsic framework for network-response regression, by viewing each network as a random object \citep{mueller2016peter} lying in the space of graph Laplacians and adopting conditional \f means \citep{frec:48}.
 Specifically, let $G=(V, E)$ be a network with a set of nodes $V$ and a set of edge weights $E$.
 Under the assumption that $G$ is labeled and simple (i.e., there are no self-loops or multi edges), one can uniquely associate each network $G$ with its graph Laplacian $L$.
 Consider random pairs $(X, L)\sim F$, where $X$ takes values in $\mathbb{R}^p$, $L$ is a graph Laplacian and $F$ indicates a suitable probability law.
 We investigate the dependence of $L$ on covariates of interest $X$ by adopting the general framework of \f regression \citep{mull:19:3, chen2020uniform}.
+A toy example is introduced in Figure~\ref{fig:exm} to illustrate the idea more comprehensively.
+The relationship between the observed networks and associated covariates in this toy example will be investigated using the proposed network-response regression.

 The contributions of this paper are as follows: First, we provide a precise characterization of the space of graph Laplacians, laying a foundation for the analysis of populations of networks represented as graph Laplacians, where we adopt the power metric, with the Frobenius metric as a special case.
-Second, we demonstrate that this characterization makes it possible to adopt Fr\'echet regression to graph Laplacians, which leads to a promising new method for network-response regression.
-Third, the proposed approach is shown to be competitive in finite sample situations when compared with previous network regression approaches \citep{severn2019manifold, severn2021non, zhang2018generalized}.
+Second, we demonstrate that this characterization makes it possible to adopt \f regression for graph Laplacians.
+Third, the resulting network regression approach is shown to be competitive in finite sample situations when compared with previous network regression approaches \citep{severn2019manifold, severn2021non, zhang2018generalized}.
 Fourth, our methods are supported by theory, including pointwise and uniform rates of convergence.
 Fifth, we demonstrate the utility and flexibility of the proposed network-response regression model with fMRI data obtained from the ADNI neuroimaging study and also with New York taxi data.